sivan/lightcss-reset/README.md

 *If you don't use scss preprocessor, just copy the contents in `css/_reset.css` to your own style.css.*

 ## To-Do
-* Add a optional typography style.
+* Add an optional typography style.
 * Add Chinese typography style.

 ## Thanks & Resources